zhl95/zotero-pdf-sync/README.md

 # zotero-pdf-sync
-a python script synchronizes pdf documents between zotero dataset and customized path for further sync like dropbox and mobile devices.
+A python script synchronizes pdf documents between zotero dataset and customized path for further sync like dropbox and mobile devices.
+Original collection and document structure will be maintained.
+In the case of multi-collection for single document.
+A txt file with the same document name will be generated on the target folder telling the original pdf path on another folder.

 ## Getting Started